 Summer is upon us, and temperatures are beginning to creep up all across the United States.
 Now's the time to know the risks of working in the heat.
 Working in high heat and humidity is hard on the human body.

 As employers, it's important to take precautions to make sure that all employees are kept safe.
 Understanding the effects of heat and humidity is important as a foundation for managing health risks.

 In this blog, we will explore some hazards that heat and humidity introduce in the workplace and offer ways that you can prevent harm to your employees.

 Know What the Hazards Are

 High sun, heat, and humidity exposure can all pose serious health risks to those working outdoors.
 The first step in preventing heat illness is for you and your employees to be aware of the implications of not taking the heat seriously.
 Know the hazards.
 Health risks include:

 - Heat cramps

 - Early heat illness

 - Heat exhaustion

-The environment is also a hazard that poses serious health risks.
-It is important to take precautionary measures at new locations your employees will be working in.
-What are the environmental risks?
-Some of the hazards you may find are:
+It is important to take precautionary measures at new locations where your employees will be working.
+Survey the area in advance to gain an understanding of the environmental risks.
+Some of the common hazards you may find are: